imagineLife/big-site/content/mongo/data-modeling/id-the-workload.md

 - sent to the server
 - WRITE / INSERT
 - data has device ID, timestamp and metrics
-- 1.6M writes per second
+- 1.6M writes per second: db partitioned in 10-20 shards can handle this
 - Data size = 1000 Bytes
 - Life of data is 10 years
-- Does not need to be extensively durabily, do not need multiple-node majority confirmation on write
+- Does not need to be extensively durability, do not need multiple-node majority confirmation on write: even though we want 1x-per-minute data, the data will get aggregated hourly most often when consumed
+- consider grouping the writes because there are so many

+## Understand the read operations

+- most queries will be on temperature data
+- read queries
+- 100 queries per hour: 10 scientists, 10 reqs per person
+- will require collection scans
+- mostly uses last-hour's worth of data

+## A takeaway

+Consider leveraging a dedicated node for analytics.
+Primary for writes, secondary for reads.